-\ SJNRS Dress Code prohibits clothing which is or exhibits vulgarity, profanity, double entendres, pictures, or slogans in school or school sponsored functions.
-Any attire that the administration considers to be a distraction to others' will not be permitted.
+SJNRS Dress Code prohibits clothing which is or exhibits vulgarity, profanity, double entendres, pictures, or slogans in school or school-sponsored functions.
+Any attire that the administration considers to be a distraction to others will not be permitted.
 Students who dress inappropriately will be sent to the main office/home.

-\\Student Casual Dress Down Days: Dress is to be modest, Bermuda Short length if wearing shorts, no torn clothing, no inappropriate signage on shirts etc.
+Student Casual Days: Dress is to be modest, Bermuda short length if wearing shorts, no torn clothing, no inappropriate signage on shirts, no tight pants, etc.